springernature/frontend-toolkits/toolkits/global/packages/global-ratings-survey/README.md

 ```

 ### HTML
-Add the component HTML to your project.
-It is assumed your project is able to consume the component's Handlebars view template found the in `/view/` directory of this package.
+Add the component HTML to your project by consuming and rendering the component's view template.
+It is assumed your project is able to consume the component's Handlebars view template found in the `/view/` directory.

 If you are unable to consume view templates in your project you can still use this component.
-You can use the component to demo to generate the HTML that you need.
+You can use the component demo to generate the HTML that you need.
 The following process is suggested to generate your HTML:

 1. Edit the JSON data file found at `/demo/context.json` and define the data you need for your instance (see below Data section)
 2. Run `npm run demo -- -p global-ratings-survey`
-3. Copy the `<aside>` and its contents from the generated demo file at `/demo/dist/index.html`
+3. Copy the `<aside>` and its contents from the generated demo file at `/demo/dist/index.html` and paste it into the relevant location in your project

+### Data
+The component's view template requires a data model to be passed to it.
+An example of the data model can be seen in the component's demo.
+This can be found in `/demo/context.json`.

+> **Note**
+> Some of the data for this component is considered static and should **not** be edited.
+This concerns all of the data that is passed to the Global Forms component.

+#### Editable data properties
+The following data properties exist for the component:

 ## Template